-During a state of emergency the Group Controller must direct and coordinate resources for the whole or part of the Canterbury CDEM Group region.
+During a state of emergency, the Group Controller must direct and coordinate resources for the whole or part of the Canterbury CDEM Group region.

 Other key functions of the Group Controller include:

-- leading the Canterbury CDEM Group response and transition to recovery - acting as an advisor to Local Controllers during emergencies and, in accordance with section 27(2) of the CDEM Act, providing direction to Local Controllers when necessary - acting as a mentor for Local Controllers
+- leading the Canterbury CDEM Group response and transition to recovery - acting as an advisor to Local Controllers during emergencies and, in accordance with section 27(2) of the CDEM Act, providing direction to Local Controllers when necessary

-- developing and maintaining effective relationships with Canterbury CDEM Group partner organisations, and - participating in the development, delivery and maintenance of effective CDEM response structures and systems.
+- acting as a mentor for Local Controllers - developing and maintaining effective relationships with Canterbury CDEM Group partner organisations, and - participating in the development, delivery, and maintenance of effective CDEM response structures and systems, and - during a national state of emergency, Group Controllers must follow the direction of the National Controller.